 Summer days are long and sunny in Sweden, so it was a treat for us to be out late enough to gaze at the stars.
 As we waited for the ride to our Malmö hotel, the stars sparkled over the restaurant’s tranquil farmhouse.

-Ambiance à Vindåkra is located at Vindåkravägen 3, 218 75 Tygelsjö, Sweden.
+Ambiance à Vindåkra was located at Vindåkravägen 3, 218 75 Tygelsjö, Sweden.
 The restaurant is permanently closed.

 Malmö Food Tour

 Malmö may be the third largest city in Sweden, but it’s second to none when it comes to gastronomy.
 Benefitting from its closeness to food-centric Copenhagen as well as its agricultural bounty, the city is a serious player on the culinary front.
 We visited a solid sampling of local favorites during our visit and can recommend the following establishments.

 Founded in 2004 and located in Malmö’s centrally located fish market, Blâ Hoddans Fisk is a father/son operation that smokes and sells cod, mullet, brown trout and salmon.
 Tobias Hammar, the younger of the multi-generational owners, proudly showed us the alder wood smokers where the duo smokes salmon then and gave us samples of the finished product.